jpcodeplus/jpcodeplus/README.md

 ## Contact

 Visit my [personal website](https://jp-ka.de) to learn more about my projects and work.
-You can also find me on [LinkedIn](https://www.linkedin.com/in/jpbehrens/).

 ## Favorite Quote

 "The definition of insanity is doing the same thing over and over again and expecting different results."